Alvin Kamara Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Season Stats

-- The Saints have run 45.3% passing plays and 54.7% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Saints have thrown the ball in 45.3% of their plays from scrimmage this year while running the ball 54.7% of the time.
+This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kamara's matchup with the Buccaneers.